WASHINGTON (AP) -- Sales of existing U.S. homes rebounded slightly in April, but the pace of buying remained below last year's level.

-Sales of existing homes in April rose 1.3 percent from March to a seasonally adjusted annual rate of 4.65 million, the National Association of Realtors said Thursday.
+The National Association of Realtors said Thursday that sales rose 1.3 percent from March to a seasonally adjusted annual rate of 4.65 million.
 Purchases of homes over the past 12 months have dropped 6.8 percent.
-In a healthy housing market, roughly 5.5 million existing homes are purchased each year.

 Much of the gains were concentrated in the volatile condominium market, which experienced growth of 7.3 percent.
 Sales of single-family homes were up just 0.5 percent last month.

 Nearly five years into the recovery from the Great Recession, real estate sales have yet to return to their historic averages.
 The solid gains made through the middle of 2013 have evaporated, while demand continues to be strong for the most expensive properties and faltering for starter homes and those priced for middle class buyers.

 Home-buying continues to run significantly below their 2013 pace, when 5.1 million existing-homes were bought.
 That's well below the 5.5 million that is consistent with a healthy housing market.

 Snowstorms and cold weather delayed sales in the Midwest and Northeast during first two months of 2014.
 Would-be buyers are also wrestling with higher prices and rising interest rates over the past 12 months, causing the real estate market to lose some of its momentum from last year.

 But in a positive sign, the April report shows that would-be sellers are shaking off the nasty winter and listing their homes for sale.
 The market has a 5.9-month supply of homes, up from 5.2 months a year ago.